qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 extra-js: /js/reflex/growing-a-datepicker/datepicker-embed.min.js
 ---

-Continuing on from the [previous post](posts/reflex/widget/growing-a-datepicker-1) about our shiny new date picker, there has been a lot going on and the various pieces are really starting to come together.
-In this post we discuss a large scale refactoring of the larger moving parts into self-contained pieces.
+Continuing on from the [previous post](posts/reflex/widget/growing-a-datepicker-1).
+A lot has changed and the various pieces are really starting to come together.
+In this post we discuss a large scale refactoring and some redesign to facilitate more flexible and useful styling.

 #### Behold, a datepicker

 The widget on the left is the simple date picker implementation as it currently stands.
-The CSS that is provided in the library itself is far simpler.
-But I didn't think people would appreciate having to include Twitter Bootstrap styling as a default.
+The CSS that is provided in the library itself is far simpler for portability reasons.
+Also because my skills with CSS are quite woeful, I do apologise.

 <div id="datepicker-simple"></div>
-<small>As it turns out, I'm worse with CSS than I thought.</small>

 #### Refactoring

 Spurred on by [this comment](https://www.reddit.com/r/haskell/comments/74mnnk/growing_a_date_picker_in_reflex_part_1/do3g6nx/), I started to factor out the larger pieces of the date picker into their own functions, and eventually their own modules.
-Initially this was to see if I could make the list of days a standalone item.
-This soon snowballed...
+Initially this was to see if I could make the list of days a standalone item, but it soon snowballed...

 #### Modules!

 There are now three primary components that are available for individual use:

-- ``Controls``: This is the 'Previous' and 'Next' month buttons, along with the text input.
+- ``Reflex.Dom.Widget.Input.Datepicker.Controls``: This is the 'Previous' and 'Next' month buttons, along with the text input.
 Providing the ``Event``s for the clicks and text input.
 ```haskell
 mkDatePickerControls
   :: MonadWidget t m